vogler75/automation-gateway/README.md

 - [1.7 DDS Driver (subscribe and publish)](#17-dds-driver-subscribe-and-publish)
 - [1.6 Added GraphiQL (http://localhost:4000/graphiql/)](#16-added-graphiql-httplocalhost4000graphiql)
 - [1.5 OPC UA Schemas to GraphQL Schema Importer](#15-opc-ua-schemas-to-graphql-schema-importer)

+## 1.33 Removed Zenoh & DuckDB

+We have removed Zenoh and DuckDB from the main branch for maintenance purposes.

 ## 1.32 Zenoh Logger